fbpx

 • Gold fillings: a costly dental filling alternative, gold is an option for larger back teeth with varied biting surfaces because of its strength and lasting durability.

-• Composite resin: also called a white filling, the composite resin is also a durable material that’s e color-matched for a natural-looking result, especially for teeth that are visible when smiling.
+• Composite resin: Also called a white filling, composite resin is a durable material that’s color-matched for a natural-looking result, especially for teeth visible when smiling.

-• Porcelain fillings: also known as an inlay or onlay, porcelain fillings provide superior strength and stain resistance as well as an aesthetically pleasing result.
+• Porcelain fillings, also known as an inlay or onlay, provide superior strength, stain resistance, and an aesthetically pleasing result.

 Tooth decay is a common oral health issue.
-In fact, nearly all of us will develop a cavity at some point.
+Nearly all of us will develop a cavity at some point.
 However, this is also a very preventable oral health issue.
 With the right steps, you can take preventive action and potentially avoid the onset of a cavity completely.
-There are a number of different ways to avoid tooth decay, from proper brushing and flossing to routine dental cleanings.
+There are many ways to avoid tooth decay, from proper brushing and flossing to routine dental cleanings.

 Tips for Avoiding Tooth Decay